 The last workshop took place on 8/9 September 2018 and was held by filmmakers Carmen Jaquier and Jan Gassmann: How can we observe or/and recreate life in front of a camera?
 How do we dramatize it?
 Where are the boundaries between fiction and non-fiction?
 Based on a scene from a film script we were exploring the basics of filmmaking, trying out different roles in front and behind the camera.
 Another workshop was held in March 2018 by the designer Hanna Bergman, initiator of The Reading School, and the artist Marie Raffn.
 Using the smartphone as a tool and filter, we were looking for experimental ways of reading and writing.

-The next workshop is planned for March 2019.
+The next workshop is planned for fall 2019.
 More infos will follow.

 “…‘reading a book’ is just a variant of ‘gathering’ in the authentic sense.
 This means laying one thing next to another, bringing them together as one—in short, gathering…” (Martin Heidegger, Introduction to Metaphysics, Trans. by Gregory Fried and Richard Polt, Yale University Press, 2000, p.
 131)—Following this motto, 2012–2014, the library held five workshops: Proceeding from “Self and Others” by R. D. Laing, author and philosopher Aaron Schuster led the participants through the history of the psychiatry and anti-psychiatry movement.
 The second workshop explored everyday linguistics: In collaboration with artist Tine Melzer, a publication was created, in which idioms were taken ad absurdum.
 A year later, the artist, feminist, and art educator Doris Stauffer provided insight into her work and creativity.
 In the fourth workshop, using his books—of which twenty-two are to be found in the collection of the Bibliothek Andreas Züst—, artist, publisher, book dealer, and Rotaprint printer Jan Voss told about his way of making books, and, with the participants, produced “Leere Taschenbücher” (Empty Paperbacks).
 For the fifth workshop, improvisation musician Andy Guhl presented the main principles of his working process, and, with the participants, attempted to produce sound using the most rudimentary means available.